The Six Traits of Writing framework is flexible and student-friendly.

 A variety of sentence structures within a piece of writing should flow together very nicely and to their own rhythm; one thought should smoothly lead to another.

-Conventions is usually thought of as grammar.
-While important, take note that they are only one piece of the puzzle.
+Conventions is usually thought of as grammar, but its only one piece of the puzzle.

 Conventions signal readers when to stop, pause, change the sound of their voice, etc.